Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Lemma-Mining Framework

 \subsection{Finding an Inductive Strengthening}

 Given the pair $(D,\varphi)$ and a set of candidate lemmas, we need to determine whether the candidate lemmas admit an inductive strengthening for the design and property.
 We implement an algorithm \lemmamine, which attempts to return a subset of lemmas that can be used as inductive strengthening, if such a subset exists.
-Note that since this algorithm is based on formal reasoning, if it determines that a subset is indeed an inductive strengthening then we conclude that the property holds.
-Note that we only look for \emph{some} inductive strengthening, and not for a maximal/minimal subset (e.g., as in Houdini~\cite{DBLP:journals/ipl/FlanaganJL01})\footnote{There are many possible implementations that can be used to identify such a subset, e.g., Houdini, checking all possible subsets in parallel, or~\cite{6987603} and other similar approaches.}.
+Since this algorithm is based on formal reasoning, if it determines that a subset is indeed an inductive strengthening, then we conclude that the property holds.

-To identify a possible subset, \lemmamine iterates over all candidates and partitions them into two sets of lemmas: those that are inductive invariants, and those that hold up to a given bound $N$.
-If one of the candidate lemmas is both an inductive invariant and an inductive strengthening by itself, the algorithm terminates and returns it.
-Note that candidate lemmas that do not hold (have a counterexample) are discarded.
+\lemmamine appears in Algorithm~\ref{alg:lemma_mine}.
+To identify a possible subset, \lemmamine partitions the set of candidates into two sets of lemmas (lines~\ref{alg:line:divide_begin}--\ref{alg:line:divide_end}): those that are inductive invariants (line~\ref{alg:line:1-ind}), and those that hold up to a given bound $N$ (line~\ref{alg:line:prop-holds}).
+If one of the candidate lemmas is an inductive strengthening by itself (line~\ref{alg:line:lemma-prop-ind-check}), the algorithm terminates and returns it.
+Candidate lemmas that fail both checks (e.g., do not hold and have a counterexample) are discarded.

-Next, \lemmamine merges the two sets of inductive lemmas and lemmas that hold up to bound $N$ into a sorted list with the following ordering.
-Lemmas that are inductive invariants appear before lemmas that hold up to bound $N$.
+Next, \lemmamine merges the two sets of inductive lemmas and lemmas that hold up to bound $N$ into a sorted list (line~\ref{alg:line:sort}).
+The list is ordered such that lemmas that are inductive invariants appear before lemmas that hold up to bound~$N$.
 Clearly, lemmas that are known to be inductive invariants have higher chances of being part of an inductive strengthening.
 For lemmas of the same category, a lexicographic order is used to enforce an ordering that is both deterministic and reproducible.

+Lastly, \lemmamine iterates over the prefixes of the sorted list of lemmas and checks if some prefix is an inductive strengthening (lines~\ref{alg:line:prefix-begin}--\ref{alg:line:prefix-end}).
+If such a prefix is found, the algorithm terminates, and returns it.
+Otherwise, an empty set is returned, indicating that \lemmamine failed to find an inductive strengthening.
+Note that we only look for \emph{some} inductive strengthening, and not for a maximal or minimal subset (e.g., as in Houdini~\cite{DBLP:journals/ipl/FlanaganJL01})\footnote{There are many possible implementations that can be used to identify such a subset, e.g., Houdini, checking all possible subsets in parallel, or~\cite{6987603} and other similar approaches.}.
+Moreover, since \lemmamine does not consider all possible subsets, it may fail to find an inductive strengthening represented by a subset that is not a prefix.
+This limitation stems from the fact that not all lemmas in the sorted list are individually inductive.